 Kathy Frederick: President and Founder of Row for the Cure®

 As a sales and customer service representative for Packaging Specialties in Portland, Oregon, Kathy worked for the company for thirty seven years and calls it her second family.
 Her fifteen-year background as a political activist in the 70’s and 80’s honed her organizing and leadership skills.
 At the age of 42 she took up rowing and says it is like dancing on water.
-A few years later she organized the first Row for the Cure® and still rows regularly with her third family at Station L Rowing Club.
+In 1993, she organized the first Row for the Cure® and still rows regularly with her third family at Station L Rowing.
+Contact Kathy.

 Barbara Sanchez-Salazar is a senior attorney with Buchanan Ingersoll & Rooney, P.C. and practices in the firm’s employee benefits/deferred compensation sections.
 Barbara’s sports community involvement includes co-chairing the first Jacksonville Row for the Cure® in 2004, continuing to help organize the event from 2005 to 2011, volunteering for the Mayor’s Council for Fitness and Well-Being from 1999 to 2013, co-founding Bike Jacksonville, serving on the Board of Jacksonville Rowing Club from 1997 to 2014, and directing/coaching the Club’s youth rowing program from its inception in 2002 till 2015.

 Barbara is honored to have been a member of the 1978 Junior National Team but currently takes great pride in being a masters athlete enjoying thoughts of training with her 86 year-old father for the 2018 World Rowing Masters event in Sarasota, Florida and working with her twin daughters as they achieve their own rowing accomplishments.
 Contact Barbara.

 Laura Johnson – Treasurer